TokyoExpress/recon-for-twitch/README.md

 Of course, we did find a solution to the problem (and it was really simple).
 And now that we're caught up, I can start developing again!
 See you in the next section.

 ## Deus Ex Machina

+I'm sitting here downloading every image passive in the game into a folder, so I might as well give an update.
+Working on solo projects is a little difficult, especially when you have no idea what you're doing and have to somehow motivate yourself to continue.

+A while back, I figured out that you could modify the URL of a Twitch thumbnail image to make it whatever resolution you wanted it to be.
+So I've begun downloading my samples as 1980 x 1116 pixels, which should give the template matching ample room to determine whether or not a given image actually exists in the screenshot or not.
+However, doing this requires a good amount of threshold testing that I have not gotten around to, simply because I haven't really found a good way to go about it.
+Also, I've been looking into other methods of doing this (of which there are actually a lot) and I want to see if I can solve this problem using bounding boxes, edge detection, and simple euclidean distance minimization.

+So, template matching is on hold for now, which means we're also moving forward from Pyke Detection to Every Champion Detection.
+I'll show you the workflow in the next section, and apologies for the poor organization and structure of this documentation.
+I am, after all, just writing this as I go.

+## Bounding Boxes